 - Designed for Large Organizations.
 Ideal for large, global companies with complex business models operating in multiple countries, requiring one system for the entire operations.

 - Embedded WMS and TMS Processes.
-Embedded WMS and TMS processes help companies that might require end-to-end traceability even after the good leaves the dock.
+Embedded WMS and TMS processes help companies requiring end-to-end traceability including external supply chain.

 - Mixed-mode Manufacturing Capabilities, including Process, Discrete, and PSA.
 Microsoft Dynamics 365 F&O can accommodate several business models as part of the same solution, such as PSA, process, and discrete manufacturing.